-• Forum Talent Potential is a tried-and-tested CPD process that builds the capacity of teaching professionals to create meaningful learning experiences in partnership with local employers and equip young people for life beyond school.
-It helps fulfil Gatsby benchmarks for 'Good Career Guidance' and Ofsted requirements for a 'Rich Curriculum' and each child's 'Personal Development', contributing to school improvement strategies.
-Find out more with the 'Getting Started Pack'
+Forum Talent Potential is a triedand-tested CPD process that

+builds the capacity of teaching

+professionals to create meaningful

+learning experiences in

+partnership with local employers

+and equip young people for life beyond

+school.
+It helps fulfill Gatsby benchmarks

+for 'Good Career Guidance' and Ofsted

+requirements for a 'Rich Curriculum'

+and each child's 'Personal Development',

+contributing to school improvement

+strategies.
+Find out more with the

+'Getting Started Pack'.

-Case Studies for your subject:
+Case studies linked to your subject: